 As you begin your ritual, think about what you want to let go of and what you want to welcome in.
 Continue to think of these as you smudge your home.
 It’s ideal to walk clockwise through your home, starting at the front door.
 To smudge a space in your home, gently wave the smudge stick through the air as you walk through your home – giving extra attention to busy walkways and dark corners where energy tends to accumulate and become stagnant.

-Once you have smudge each area of your home, gently extinguish the smudge stick in the fireproof bowl and store away until you need them once again.
-I like to store my smudge stick near my crystals.
+Once you have smudged each area of your home, gently extinguish the smudge stick in the fireproof bowl and store away until you need them once again.
+I like to store my smudge stick in my sacred space.
+I always turn back to where I started placing my hands in prayer and holding gratitude for all the work that was done.

 Create your own manifesting tool kit with these resources!

-I’ve gathered up some of my favorite products that I think you’ll love!
+I’ve gathered up some of my favorite products to support you on your clearning energy journey and that I think you’ll love them!
+Check them out below.